EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Experiments

 \subsection{Ablation Study}

-We introduce a progressive 3D synthesis strategy in the coarse stage in our framework.
+{\textbf{Impact of the 3D synthesis Fusion Network:}} We introduce a 3D synthesis fusion network with the dynamic 3D synthesis strategy.
 Here we provide analysis and experiments to show its effectiveness.

-Given several text prompts, we employ 3D creation with different diffusion model guidances at the coarse stage with the rendering of 64x64 resolution.
-We optimize the 3D scene representation with NeuS and then extract meshes with MarchingTet.
+Given several text prompts, we employ 3D creation with different diffusion model guidance.
 The corresponding results are shown in Fig. \ref{fig:ablation}.
-The first four columns demonstrate the results with our progressive 3D synthesis strategy, which means $\lambda=1$.
+The first two columns show the results generated without the orthogonal-view diffusion model, which is equivalent to $\lambda=0$.
+Obvious Janus problems and inaccurate 3D representation can be found for the first two prompts.
+As for the creation of a cottage, we get similar shapes from different viewpoints.
+The next two columns demonstrate the result guided without the pre-trained diffusion model, which is equivalent to $\lambda=\infty$.
+While the orthogonal-view diffusion model can provide comprehensive structure constraints for 3D generation and restrain multi-face issues, we can see local distortion and unreasonable roughness.
+The last two columns demonstrate the results with our 3D synthesis fusion network, which means $\lambda=1$.
 We get complete and smooth meshes and eliminate the possible Janus problem.
-The next four columns demonstrate the result guided with the pure orthogonal-view diffusion model, which is equivalent to $\lambda=0$.
-While such an operation can provide comprehensive structure constraints for 3D generation and restrain multi-face issues, the rough 3D consistency between different views in the generated sub-images may impede convergence during the late optimization period.
-Thus we can see apparent holes and unreasonable roughness.
-The last four columns show the results generated with pure original pre-trained diffusion model, which is equivalent to $\lambda=\infty$.
-Obvious Janus problems can be found for the first two prompts.
-As for the creation of a cottage, we get similar shapes from different viewpoints.
-However, the results with the progressive 3D synthesis strategy are more reasonable.
+Quantitative results are depicted in Table \ref{tab:ablation}, which demonstrate the effectiveness of the 3D synthesis fusion network.